arvindvenkatadri/the-foundation-series/content/courses/8-Data-Analytics/20-Basics-of-Modeling/_index.md

 legitimately draw conclusions about interventions from models based on data collected without performing these interventions.**

-## The Intent of Modelling
+### The Intent of Modelling

 From Daniel T. Kaplan's book:

-1. Statistics is about variation.
+1. Statistics is about **variation**.
 Describing and interpreting variation is a major goal of statistics.

 2. You can create empirical, mathematical descriptions not only of a single trait or variable but also of the relationships between two